wuke32767/VeryFunnyMod/README.md

-# VeryBasicMod
+# VeryFunnyMod
-> *funny*
+> *basic*

-Implements a sample Celeste mod, but in Visual Basic, the greatest language of all time.
+Implements a sample Celeste mod, but in F#, the greatest language of all time.